What Is the Plastic Piece Above the Tire Called?

 | Impact damage | Cracks, missing sections, or a liner pushed out of alignment |

-Warning: Do not ignore a liner that rubs the tire, drags on the road, or blocks steering movement.
-Stop driving and secure or remove the loose section safely before it damages the tire or breaks away.
+Warning: Do not continue driving if a liner rubs the tire, drags on the road, interferes with steering, or can move into a rotating or braking component.
+Secure the loose section safely or have the vehicle inspected before driving farther.

 Can You Drive With a Loose or Missing Fender Liner?

-Before you continue driving, turn the steering wheel fully left and right while parked and check for contact.
-Also inspect the tire tread and sidewall.
-The National Highway Traffic Safety Administration recommends checking tire pressure and tire condition regularly because tire maintenance affects safety, durability, and fuel use.
+While parked, turn the steering wheel fully left and right and inspect the available clearance.
+Also check the tire tread and sidewall for rubbing marks or damage.
+The National Highway Traffic Safety Administration recommends regular checks of tire pressure and tire condition, including tread inspection.

 Can You Temporarily Secure a Loose Fender Liner?

 - Use existing mounting holes when possible.
-A replacement push clip or screw in the correct hole is better than tape on dirty plastic.
+A correctly sized replacement push clip or screw in an intact original hole is better than relying on tape on dirty plastic.

 - Avoid tire clearance problems.
-Do not use zip ties, tape, or wire where they can touch the tread, sidewall, brake parts, axle, or steering components.
+Do not place zip ties, tape, wire, or other temporary material where it can reach the tread, sidewall, brake parts, axle, suspension, or steering components.

 - Do not force the liner into shape.
 If it is cracked, warped, or trapped behind the bumper, forcing it can break more tabs.